-We emphatically deny that religious support for marriage between a man and a woman is founded on prejudice or ignorance.
+We emphatically deny that religious organizations and voters support marriage between a man and a woman out of animus.
 Our faiths teach love and respect for all people.
-The understanding of marriage as a faithful union of man and woman predates by centuries the controversy over same-sex marriage, and our support for it has nothing to do with disrespect or antipathy toward any group.
+The understanding of marriage as a faithful union of man and woman predates by centuries the demand for same-sex marriage,2 and our support for it has nothing to do with disrespect or antipathy toward any group.